The Eloise Butler Wildflower Garden is the oldest public wildflower garden in the United States

 The floral array is a cylindrical spike, up to 10 inches long, of many small, yellowish-green male flower heads shaped like beads.
 The main stems many develop shorter side spikes along side the main spike.

-Flowers: Male and female flowers are composite and separate.
-The male florets (staminate) have a saucer-shaped head, 2 -4 mm in diameter and only 1/4 inch long and have a short stalk no more than 1 to 3+mm long.
+Flowers: Male and female flowers are composite and separate on the same plant.
+The male florets (staminate) have a saucer-shaped head, 2 -4 mm in diameter, only 1/4 inch long and have a short stalk no more than 1 to 3+mm long with the florets facing downward.
 The five stamens of each floret produce a yellow pollen that is wind dispersed.
-The male flower head has 3 to 25 florets surrounded on the outside by a series of phyllaries that are rough on the outside and the head often has 1 to 3 black nerves visible.
+Each male flower head has 3 to 25 florets surrounded on the outside by a series of green phyllaries that are rough on their outside surface; the head circumference often has 1 to 3 black nerves visible.
 Male heads turn yellow to brown with maturity.
-Female (pistillate) flower heads are whitish-green, each containing one fertile floret. and clustered in small groups in the leaf axils near and below the male flowers.
+Female (pistillate) flower heads are whitish-green, each containing one fertile floret and clustered in small groups in the leaf axils near and below the male flowers.
 At the base of the floral array are several bract-like leaves.

-Seeds: Fertile flowers produce small bur containing a pyramidal shaped tough 1/4 inch long (3 - 5 mm) cypsela that has 4 to 5 (5 to7) rounded spines (tubercles) and a short central beak; from the side the cypsela looks like a small crown, hence one of the older common names of 'Crown Weed'.
+Seeds: Fertile flowers produce a small bur containing a pyramidal shaped, tough, 1/4 inch long (3 - 5 mm) cypsela that has 4 to 5 (sometimes 5 to 7) rounded spines (tubercles) and a short central beak; from the side the cypsela looks like a small crown, hence one of the older common names of 'Crown Weed'.
 The bur is dispersed by clinging to fur or clothing.
-Cypsela are viable for several years.
-The tubercles contain air spaces allowing it to float on water and to be carried by the wind.
+Cypselae are viable for several years.
+The tubercles contain air spaces allowing the seed to float on water and to be carried by the wind.

 Habitat: Great Ragweed grows in disturbed sites in wet to dry loamy soils.
 Full sun to partial shade is tolerated.
 The root system is fibrous.

-Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in understandability other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
-The species, trifida, is appropriate, meaning having leaves that are three-cleft like the top leaves of this plant are.
+Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in context other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
+The species, trifida, is appropriate, meaning having leaves that are three-cleft like most leaves of this plant are except the very upper ones.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: None of the other ragweeds approach in appearance this species.
 The others are smaller and with more fern-like foliage such as the Common Ragweed, A. artemisiifolia.